Dnyaneshwar Patil

-Dnyaneshwar Raosaheb Patil is a Shiv Sena politician from Osmanabad district.
+Dnyaneshwar Raosaheb Patil (died 2 October 2024) was a Shiv Sena politician from Osmanabad district.
 He was Member of the Legislative Assembly from Paranda (Vidhan Sabha constituency) of Osmanabad District, Maharashtra, India as a member of Shiv Sena.
-He has been elected consecutively for 2 terms in the Maharashtra Legislative Assembly for 1995 and 1999.
+He has been elected consecutively for two terms in the Maharashtra Legislative Assembly for 1995 and 1999.

+Patil died on 2 October 2024.